 The main benefit of solar is avoiding the retail price

-Customers are able to avoid paying retail tariffs by self-consuming the electricity they generate.
+Customers avoid retail tariffs by self-consuming the electricity they generate.

-For a customer on the Victorian Default Offer, the retail price ranges from approximately 26 to 35 cents per kilowatt hour, depending on their distribution zone – these are the actual costs that solar customers avoid.
+For a customer on the Victorian Default Offer prices in 2024–25, the retail price ranges from approximately 26 to 35 cents per kilowatt hour, depending on their distribution zone – these are the actual costs that solar customers avoid.

-Please refer to our full draft report for more detailed analysis.
+Please refer to our full final decision report for more detailed analysis.

 The table below shows the minimum feed-in tariffs for 2025-26.
 Retailers can offer solar customers a flat feed-in tariff and/or time-varying feed-in tariffs for electricity exported to the grid.